Napheesa Collier sets WNBA All-Star mark to lead her team over Team Clark in WNBA All-Star Game | TSN

 The replacements

 Kelsey Mitchell of the Indiana Fever and Jackie Young of the Las Vegas Aces were announced earlier in the day as starters for Team Clark replacing Clark and Satou Sabally of Phoenix.
 Mitchell received a loud ovation from the fans who were happy to have another one of their players in the starting lineup.
-Young didn’t actually start or play in the game as Gabby Williams took her spot as a starter.
+Young didn’t actually start as Gabby Williams took her spot as a starter.
 Young injured her hip in Las Vegas’ last game before All-Star weekend.

 New rules